Finn-Land/IoTCourseMP/Finn/Reflections/reflection03/README.md

 Binary Data Format:
 Binary formats can be highly efficient for transmitting large amounts of data in IoT.
 They are compact and can significantly reduce bandwidth usage.
 However, they are not human-readable, which can make debugging and understanding the data more challenging.

+--Write about MQTT basics

+CLI command: iot
+MQTT + TAB to see all options
+mqtt_listen sandbox/test
+mqtt_send sandbox/test Hello World
+"/sanbox" will disrupts the hierarchy and just listens on ip/sanbox.
+This is only done when using the "/" in front of the topic mqtt_action is used to react on messages mqtt_action sandbox payload on mqtt_send sandbox/switch01

 ## Lab reflection